DanySK/course-laboratory-of-software-systems/slides/content/22-ddd-elements/_index.md

 ## How to create effective domain models?

 1. **Don’t let the truth get in the way of a good model**
-    * A domain model is not a model of real life; it is a system of abstractions on reality, an interpretation
+    * A domain model is not a model of real-life; it is a system of abstractions on reality, an interpretation

 1. **Model only what is relevant**
     * You don’t have to include everything into the model